ulbrichdennis/ulbrichdennis.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Former postdoc now looking for a job
+subtitle: Former postdoc looking for a job

 profile:
   align: right